Giant-Bomb-Preservation-Project/gb-auto-archiver/README.md

 # gb-auto-archiver
-Automatically archives the newest Giant Bomb videos to the Giant Bomb Archive on Archive.or with a 2 day delay.
+Automatically archives the newest Giant Bomb videos to the Giant Bomb Archive collection on Archive.org with a 2 day delay.

 part of [Giant Bomb Preservation Society](https://discord.gg/fwDwJXRFMn)